 Companies are always looking to hire employees who can solve problems.
 That's why interviewers often ask candidates about how they have handled challenges in the workplace.
-Also, questions like "Describe a problem you encountered at your last job" are a way for interviewers to assess your attitude towards past supervisors/employers and to see if you place blame or take responsibility.
+Also, questions like "Describe a problem you encountered at your last job" are a way for interviewers to assess your attitude towards past supervisors or employers and to see if you place blame or take responsibility.

 When questions of this type are asked, it is best to think of them as a request to share how you have intervened to solve problems in the past, rather than an opportunity to complain about difficult situations at work.

 Have Examples Ready to Share

 Prepare examples of how you have addressed problems or met challenges for each job, internship, volunteer, and leadership role included on your resume.
 Choose problem situations where your involvement led to a solution and avoid unsolvable or difficult issues that couldn't be improved or fixed.

 Remember, employers will be listening to your answer.
 They want to learn how you resolve issues, deal with conflict, and take the initiative in identifying and resolving problems.
 Look for examples that showcase abilities that will come in handy in the position you're interviewing for.
 As with resumes, numbers can be impressive: if you drove sales, reduced time, or had a result that can be quantified by metrics, be sure to share the details.

 Describe the Problem, Your Actions, and the Results

 For each example, describe the situation with just enough detail to represent the magnitude and nature of the problem.
 Then state how you specifically assessed the situation and acted to meet the challenge.
 Emphasize the skills or qualities you tapped to intervene.
 Include the skills which qualify you for the job.
 Finally, describe the results which you helped generate or how the situation was improved.
 Your stories don't need to represent monumental achievements; small successes which illustrate your key strengths are sufficient.
 Avoid rambling, and also make sure not to speak negatively about co-workers or managers.